 Structure: The health and function of your posture, spine and nervous system will determine how active and healthy you can be as you age.

 Every element of this FitNESS acronym is important if you want to function properly and be active and healthy as you age.
-It is very important that today’s baby boomers learn from our current generation of seniors and super-seniors who were blindsided by their extended lives.
+It is very important that today’s baby boomers learn from our current generation of seniors and super-seniors.
+Those folks were blindsided by their extended lives.
 You cannot blame your genes for your current health condition.
 Adjust your lifestyle and optimize the expression of your genes so that you can enjoy the quality life you deserve.
+Find a 100 Year Lifestyle provider to help you along the way!